 Industry Lives in East New York

-East New York IBZ Planning Study
+East New York IBZ Plan

-- NYCEDC worked with Eastern Effects, a video and film production company, to convert a 25,000 SF warehouse on Georgia Avenue into new film studios, creating new good-paying permanent jobs.
+- NYCEDC worked with Eastern Effects, a video and film production company, to convert a 25,000-SF warehouse on Georgia Avenue into new film studios, creating new good-paying permanent jobs.